 I’ve met at least three women, or more, who wild camp alone, but it’s like cycling alone, not everyone is comfortable doing that and therefore finding company who also like doing that thing is the option you need.”

-What if you don’t own a tent?
+What if I don’t own a tent?

 What if I own no camping kit?

 To a limited degree, I can help with that, and either lend you some of my kit, or share some of it with you.
 For example, I can let you use my camping stove.
 However, please don’t assume any of this will be available, unless confirmed with me, as I have limited spare kit.